Notes to Contributors

 - Crisp prose and short paragraphs are preferred.

 - Both US and UK spellings are accepted, provided one is used consistently throughout the piece.

 - Please use links rather than citations for references.
 Links should direct readers to more detailed reports or other pieces of research, news items or other blog posts.
 Open access sources are preferred to those behind paywalls.

 - Please insert a hyperlink at the relevant point of your argument that you’d like to reference or simply place the URL in parentheses where you would like it to be placed and we will link it ourselves.

 - Please try to avoid using footnotes wherever possible and integrate material directly into the text.

 Biography and contributor photo

 - We’re proud of our contributors, so we like to give them full attribution.
-Please send us a three to four line biographical note explaining your connection to the LSE.
+Please send us a three to four line biographical note with your submission.

 Our editing process